bxparks/AceUtils/src/url_encoding/README.md

 * `void formUrlEncode(Print& output, const char* str);`
 * `void formUrlDecode(Print& output, const char* str);`

-These functions do *not* use the `String` class to avoid heap fragmentation associated with numerous creation and deletion of small `String` objects.
+These functions do *not* use the `String` class so that we can avoid heap fragmentation associated with numerous creation and deletion of small `String` objects.
 Instead, these functions print to the `output` parameter implementing the `Print` interface.

 The most convenient implementation of the `Print` interface is the [PrintString](../print_string) class provided in the `AceUtils` library, which allows the encoded or decoded string to be captured in memory.
 The `PrintString` object can be converted into a normal c-string (`const char*`) using the `getCstr()` method.
-It's also possible to pass a `Serial` object as the `output` if that is more convenient.
+It's also possible to pass a `Serial` object as the `output` if that is more convenient since `Serial` also implements the `Print` interface.

 ## Usage